-Target note number Description 1 Patches of Variegated Yellow Archangel (Schedule 9 invasive species).
-There may be more locations of this species within the woodland that were not picked up by the survey 2 Note: this area no longer forms part of the Common, but is marked on map due to its location within Burgh Heath Unauthorised excavations here have caused the destruction of the shrub layer and ground flora.
-Just scattered young Pedunculate Oak remain 3 Location of Japanese Knotweed (Schedule 9 invasive species) 4 Location of non-native Ivy spp.
+Target note number Description Patches of Variegated Yellow Archangel (Schedule 9 invasive species).
+There more locations of this species within the woodland that were not picked up by the 2 Note: this area no longer forms part of the Common, but is marked on map due to its location within Burgh Heath Unauthorised excavations here have caused the destruction of the shrub layer and ground flora.
+Just scattered young Pedunculate Oak remain 3 Location of Japanese Knotweed (Schedule 9 invasive species) 4 Location of non-native lvy spp.
 5 Location of Snowberry